 It is a good idea to keep additional fuses on hand in your travel trailer.
 Replacement fuses are available at service stations, hardware stores, or automotive supply stores.

-For additional information about fuse locations and information, check the diagram on pages 41 or 48.
+For additional information about fuse locations and information, check the diagram on the following pages.

 12V Panel Configuration